R-Stitch: Dynamic Trajectory Stitching for Efficient Reasoning: Related Work

 \textbf{Stitching.} Stitching broadly refers to composing multiple models or modules into a unified inference process, often by connecting their intermediate representations or generation trajectories.
 Early approaches like SN-Net~\citep{pan2023stitchable}, SN-Net v2~\citep{pan2024stitched}, and ESTA~\citep{he2024efficient} focused on layer-wise stitching within single-modality models, enabling efficient adaptation across backbone variants.
 Other works such as T-Stitch~\citep{tstitch} extended stitching to the trajectory level, applying diffusion-based denoising to merge reasoning paths.
 Beyond single domains, cross-model stitching has also emerged—LLaVA~\citep{liu2023visual}, for example, connects a vision encoder with an LLM to build a multi-modal agent.
 More recent efforts explore general-purpose stitching frameworks, such as MetaQuery~\citep{pan2025transfer} and UniWorld~\citep{lin2025uniworld}, which introduce connector modules (e.g., MLPs or learned queries) to link heterogeneous models.
-These advances highlight stitching as a general paradigm for unifying diverse model components.
 Our work follows this trend by stitching a small and large language model at the token level during autoregressive decoding, enabling efficient collaboration without expensive retraining.